AI Workshop: learn to build apps with AI →

 TIP: this inside an inline event handler in HTML refers to “this element”

-Sure, the optimal way is make sure images are always working.
-And that’s not optimal from many points of view.
-But that’s a workaround that uses the platform features because I know I might not pay attention to that as I’m a solo developer and I might have a broken image visible for weeks before I realize.
+Sure, the optimal way is to make sure images are always working.
+But that’s not always realistic.
+This is a workaround that uses platform features because I know I might not pay attention to that as a solo developer and could have a broken image visible for weeks before I realize.

-Another thing you could do is display a fallback image, if you need, in this way:
+Another thing you could do is display a fallback image, if you need one, in this way:

 <img